Global, federal, regional, and state mapping resources.

 The NOAA ESA Section 7 Mapper allows users to click local waterways on a map to find out what endangered species may be present.

 Mid-Atlantic Regional Association Coastal Ocean Observing System (MARACOOS) covers the region from Cape Cod, MA to Cape Hatteras, NC for U.S. IOOS.
-It maintains the MARACOOS Assets Explorer mapping system.
+Its OceansMap provides real-time observational data including wind, wave, water level, salinity and temperature data.

 Northeast Ocean Data Portal provides maps and data for ocean planning in the northeastern U.S.